jscheid/tandem-emacs/README.md

 The session ID will be shown in the minibuffer and copied to the kill ring.

+### Getting the ID for an Active Session

+    M-x tandem-show-session

+This shows the session ID and copies it to the kill ring.

 ### Killing a Session

     M-x tandem-kill-session